roheen781/North-by-Northeast-Journeys-main/content/english/cycling/Sikkim-Cycling the Monastic trail.md

 ###### HIGHLIGHTS
 ```
-.
-In the shadows of the high Eastern Himalayas.
+> In the shadows of the high Eastern Himalayas.
-.
-Explore the sub-alpine belt of rural Sikkim.
+> Explore the sub-alpine belt of rural Sikkim.
-.
-Some of the most important monasteries of the state.
+> Some of the most important monasteries of the state.
-.
-Tea Plantations, River Valleys, Remote Villages
+> Tea Plantations, River Valleys, Remote Villages
-.
-Unsurpassed views of the Mighty Kanchenjunga massif.
+> Unsurpassed views of the Mighty Kanchenjunga massif.
-.
-Hotels, homestays, off the grid farms and Lodges
 ```

 ###### INCLUSIONS
 ```
-.
-All accommodation
+> All accommodation
-.
-All Meals
+> All Meals
-.
-Refreshment and water throughout
+> Refreshment and water throughout
-.
-SUV backup throughout
+> SUV backup throughout
-.
-Guide (NOLS First aid qualified)
+> Guide (NOLS First aid qualified)
-.
-Multi- geared cycles (Scott Aspect 660 / Trek 3700D) with helmets
+> Multi- geared cycles (Scott Aspect 660 / Trek 3700D) with helmets
-.
-FA Kit
+> FA Kit
-.
-Tools and spares
+> Tools and spares
-.
-Activities as mentioned
+> Activities as mentioned in the itinerary
+> All permits
 ```

 ###### ACCOMMODATION AND MEALS ON THIS TOUR